 - The master unit displays, or makes available to be read by the remote controller, the sum of the actual values of all the units - The ranges for setting the values, adjustment limits, protections (OVP etc.) and user events (UVD etc.) of the master are adapted to the total number of units.
-Thus, if e.g. 5 units each with a power of 30 kW are connected together to a 150 kW system, then the master can be set in the range 0...150 kW. - Slaves are no operable as long as being controlled by the master - Slaves which haven't yet been initialized by the master will show the alarm "MSP" in the display.
-The same alarm is signaled upon MS bus errors. - 1.
-Switch off all units and connect the master-slave bus with network cables (CAT3 or better, cables not included).
-It doesn't matter which of the two master-slave sockets (RJ45, backside) is connected to the next unit. - Depending on the desired configuration the units are then also connected at their DC terminals.
-The two units at the beginning and end of the chain should be terminated, if long bus cables are in use or when bus problems occur.
-Termination is done with internal electronic switches which are controlled from within the Settings menu of the device in group Master-slave.
+Thus, if e.g. 5 units each with a power of 30 kW are connected together to a 150 kW system, then the master can be set in the range 0...150 kW. - Slaves are no operable as long as being controlled by the master - Slaves which haven't yet been initialized by the master will show the alarm MSP in the display.
+The same alarm is signaled upon MS bus errors.

+► How to connect the digital master-slave bus

+- 1. Switch off all units and connect the master-slave bus with network cables (CAT3 or better, cables not included).
+It doesn't matter which of the two master-slave sockets (RJ45, backside) is connected to the next unit. - 2.
+Depending on the desired configuration the units are then also connected at their DC terminals.
+The two units at the beginning and end of the chain must be terminated, while the master requires a separate setting.
+See table below.